-Airlines suspend China flights, cut services on virus fears
+More airlines drop flights to China as virus spreads

 -Hong Kong airlines are cutting the number of their flights to the mainland by about half through the end of March in response to government virus-control efforts.

 -Cathay Pacific Group said flights to 24 mainland destinations would be reduced to 240 weekly.
-The company owns Cathay Pacific Airways , cargo carrier Air Hong Kong, Cathay Dragon and Hong Kong Express.
+The company owns Cathay Pacific Airways, cargo carrier Air Hong Kong, Cathay Dragon and Hong Kong Express.

 -Air India is suspending Delhi-Shanghai flights, which operate six times a week, from Friday until Feb.
 14.